Skip to content

 Developing Tomorrow's Leaders Today

-The Graduate Assistant Preview Program (GAPP), held annually in February, is a weekend of interviews where 50+ potential candidates are interviewed for campus assistantships.
-These potential graduate assistants and students will be interviewing for and potentially receiving different positions within the University ranging from student housing to career advising.
-GAPP also includes a number of opportunities to socialize with current students, explore the wonderful sights of Boone, and meet professionals on campus.
-The weekend is not solely an interview for prospective students, but it is where you have the opportunity to interview Appalachian.
+The Graduate Assistant Preview Program (GAPP), held annually in February, is a two day program where prospective candidates have opportunities to socialize with current students, faculty and staff, explore the wonderful sights of campus and the greater Boone community, and interview for campus graduate assistantships.
+These potential graduate assistants will be interviewing for and potentially receiving different position offers within the University ranging from student housing to campus activities.
+This two-day experience is not solely an interview for prospective graduate students, but it is where those students have the opportunity to interview Appalachian.
 We provide plenty of opportunities for you to see how you might fit and feel comfortable within our prestigious university.